Tires play a big role in preventing hydroplaning. Drive carefully and check your tires to avoid losing control of your vehicle on wet roads.

-Wet roads and worn tires are a recipe for a disaster.
-The risk of hydroplaning grows notably when it rains, in part due to the accumulation of water on the grooves in the road.
-Read more about how to avoid hydroplaning, and what to do if you find yourself in a tricky situation with water on the roads.
+For maximum safety, wet roads require tires with proper tread depth.
+The risk of hydroplaning grows notably when it rains in part due to the accumulation of water on the grooves in the road.
+Hydroplaning risk also increases when your tires lack traction due to suboptimal tread depth.
+Read more about how to avoid hydroplaning, and what to do if you find yourself driving while there is water on the roads.

 What causes hydroplaning?